 Annual Catch Limits (ACLs): Each regional council must specify ACLs, or the amount of fish that may legally be caught each year, for nearly all stocks under its management.
 The ACL cannot exceed scientific recommendations and cannot allow overfishing.

 Accountability Measures (AMs): Each regional council must also establish specific mechanisms for enforcement of the ACLs, known as AMs.
-The AMs are designed to prevent exceeding the ACL and respond to any catches in excess of the ACL.
-AMs can include measures such as quota reductions in subsequent years, restrictions on fishing gears up to partial or full closures of a fishery.
+The AMs are designed to prevent exceeding the ACL and can include measures such as fishery closures, electric monitoring and observer coverage, and more.

 These protective measures are now being implemented and America’s fisheries are starting to see signs of real success.
 The vast majority of federally-managed stocks are not overfished and those that remain overfished have clear plans for rebuilding.
 Dozens of fish populations have been successfully rebuilt, with the result that fisheries managers have been able to increase annual catch limits.
 This is all thanks to sound management and a clear legal requirement for fisheries managers to take action to end overfishing and rebuild depleted fish populations.